 Barnes & Noble Press Recommended

 Nook Press is now B&N Press, but it still offers an easy way to self-publish.

-Be aware that most of its book market is in the United States, unlike Amazon and Apple which are both more global.
+You should note that most of its book market is in the United States.
+Amazon and Apple are both more global.